jfcbooth/security_system/README.md

 1. Setup cheap motion detecting cameras throughout his kansas property using solar panels for power.
 The property will have weak wifi, so we need to limit video throughput as much as possible

 2. Video that has motion is transferred back to the central hub (hopefully just a GPU-enabled computer on his property) and the video is evaluated.
-It will be sorted into 5 categories: human, animal, vehicle, other, false_positive.
+It will be sorted into 3 categories: human, animal, vehicle, and others will be deleted

-3. Notifications will be sent out appropriately depending on the videos added (mainly just humand or vehicle)
+3. Notifications will be sent out appropriately depending on the videos added (mainly just humans or vehicles)

 Notes:
 Mark wants as much of the raw footage as possible, probably if an issue arises on his property.
 Most likely, we will only be able to store a week's worth of footage per camera.
 We should issue a command to stop recording if the footage needs to be manually collected.